Frequently Asked Questions

 A Health Care Directive must be written, signed and dated.
 You must be at least 16 years old and able to understand the consequences of your decision in order to make a Health Care Directive.

-The Province of Manitoba has prepared a Health Care Directive form that can be accessed here:
+The Province of Manitoba has prepared a Health Care Directive form

 You may want to give a copy to the proxy named in the health care directive and to your doctor for your medical records.
 It should be kept somewhere easily accessible in an emergency.